-However the Civil Contingencies Act is just one of the key drivers for business continuity.
-External assessments, such as the benefits inspection and the Lexcel accreditation, require robust business continuity arrangements to provide assurance that quality services will continue to be provided at all times.
+However, the Civil Contingencies Act is just one of the key drivers for business continuity.
+External assessments, such as the benefits inspection and the Lexcel accreditation, require robust business continuity arrangements to provide assurance that quality services will always continue to be provided.
 But above all, business continuity is critical to the Council in its ability to survive an incident with as little disruption to services and reputation as possible.

-This Business Continuity Strategy provides the framework for developing plans that will prevent or mitigate the severity of potential disruptions and enable the Council to effectively respond to incidents.
+This Business Continuity Policy provides the programme for developing plans that will prevent or mitigate the severity of potential disruptions and enable the Council to effectively respond to incidents.

-The plan will identify the mitigation measures, specific recovery objectives, the structure for implementation and the communication process to keep staff, partners and the public informed of necessary changes to service delivery.
+The policy will identify the mitigation measures, specific recovery objectives, the structure for implementation and the communication process to keep staff, partners and the public informed of necessary changes to service delivery.